grip-on-software/monetdb-import/Database_structure.md

     -   **project_id** - INTEGER - reference to project.project_id: The
         project to which the repository belongs to.
 This, alongside the *id*, distinguishes repositories with the same name.
+    -   **type** - VARCHAR(32): The literal type of the source related to the repository.
+This is null if the source information is not available.
+    -   **url** - VARCHAR(255): The URL to the source related to the repository.
+This is null if the source information is not available.

 -   **change_path**: Statistics on files that are changed in versions in